 - Cooking: group cooking of local produce, with instruction as needed.

-- Movement: non-linear movement engaging the entire body (as opposed to linear movement as in conventional gym workouts).
+- Movement: non-linear movement engaging the entire body.

 - Meditation: guided group meditations.